 - Apply the cafreal spice paste to the chicken and rub it into the pieces well.
 Cover and marinate it in the refrigerator for at least 2 hours or overnight.

-- Heat the oil in a heavy bottomed skillet.
+- Heat the vegetable oil in a heavy bottomed skillet.
 Add the sliced onion and saute them ft 6 to 8 minutes until the onions are translucent and soft.

 - Tip in the marinated chicken into the oil and saute on medium high heat for 5 minutes.
 Once the chicken is browned, cover and cook on low heat, turning them occasionally until the chicken is cooked through which would take about 35 to 40 minutes.
 [If the chicken sticks to the bottom of the pan, add couple of splashes of water; but make sure to dry out all the water once the chicken is completely cooked.]